tc39/test262/README.md

 Test262 itself is described in [ECMA TR/104]((http://ecma-international.org/publications/techreports/E-TR-104.htm)) and is included in [ECMA-414](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-414.pdf) (pdf).

+### State of Test262

+(fixme)

+In this location, we should describe the present state and ideal state of Test262:
+(1) goal state: every "observable" behavior identified in ECMAScript ?
+(2) current state: can you summarize how comprehensive Test262 presently is ?
+Perhaps breakdown by each of the stanards (262, 402 and 404)

+We welcome any contributions to Test262 that help make test coverage of existing features more comprehensive.

+### ECMAScript feature proposals

 As defined in the [TC39 Process](https://tc39.github.io/process-document/), Stage 4 Entrance Criteria requires tests for new feature proposals to advance.
 Tests may be written by proposal champions, implementers, or any interested community member.

 A **proposal champion** is someone that worked on the feature proposal and specification directly.